xieby1/xieby1.github.io/src/Distro/Nix/vim.md

 ## highlight color code

 TLDR: vim-hexokinase isn't perfect but works.
-It need works in `termguicolors` mode, but this mode color is different from `notermguicolors`, the color scheme I am familiar with.
+It need works in `termguicolors` mode.
+It is better to choose a color scheme which is visualized in gui mode.
-And it is very tricky to setting colors in these two mode the same, which is insane.
+And it is very tricky to setting colors in `termguicolors` & `notermguicolors` the same, which is insane.

 It would be convenient, if color code can be visualised in editor, especially in web programming.
 I found two candidates plugins to achieve this goal,